franciscoj-londonoh/Motion-Compensated-Pulse-Rate-Estimation/README.md

 ## Project Highlight
 The development of this project resulted in an algorithm that:
-* Estimates pulse rate from the PPG signal and a 3-axis accelerometer
+* Estimates pulse rate from the PPG signal and a 3-axis accelerometer (ACCx, ACCy, ACCz)
 * Assumes pulse rate will be restricted between 40BPM (beats per minute) and 240BPM
 * Produces an estimation confidence.
 A higher confidence value means that this estimate should be more accurate than an estimate with a lower confidence value
 * Produces an output at least every 2 seconds